Ask Soundly

 A licensed hearing professional came to get me in the waiting room and took me to the Costco hearing test booth.
 He placed two foam wires in my ears.

 I clicked the button each time a beep became audible.
 This first part of the test established my audiogram and hearing aid programming targets.
-Try the Soundly online hearing test for a quick example of how this works.
+Try the Soundly online hearing test to test your hearing at home.

 The hearing professional tested my speech comprehension by speaking various words into a microphone and asking me to repeat them.
 He then took out the earbuds and placed a bone conduction headphone on my head to test my bone conduction hearing.